Dominion 6.9 in Osaka-jo Hall (2018)

 Dominion 6.9 in Osaka-jo Hall was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
-The event took place on June 9, 2018 at the Osaka-jō Hall, in Osaka.
+The event took place on June 9, 2018, at the Osaka-jō Hall, in Osaka.
 It is the tenth event under the Dominion name and the fourth in a row to take place at the Osaka-jō Hall.

-The main event of the show saw Kenny Omega defeat Kazuchika Okada in a 2-out-of-3-falls match with no time limit to win the IWGP Heavyweight Championship for the first time in his career, and end Okada's record 720-days long reign.
+The main event of the show saw Kenny Omega defeat Kazuchika Okada in a highly-acclaimed 2-out-of-3-falls match to win the IWGP Heavyweight Championship for the first time in his career, and end Okada's record 720-day reign.
 The event also saw Chris Jericho defeat Tetsuya Naito to win the IWGP Intercontinental Championship for the first time, and the 2018 Best of the Super Juniors winner Hiromu Takahashi defeat Will Ospreay to win his second IWGP Junior Heavyweight Championship.

 Production

 Background

 Dominion 6.9 in Osaka-jo Hall was officially announced on January 4, 2018, during Wrestle Kingdom 12.
 The event was NJPW's biggest between January's Wrestle Kingdom 12 and July–August's G1 Climax tournament.
 The event aired through NJPW's internet streaming site, NJPW World, and featured English commentary.